adaptivestone/framework-documentation/docs/05-models.md

 ## Configuration

-The main configuration variable is the "MONGO_DSN" environment variable.
-Based on it, the model will make a connection to the database.
+The main configuration variable is the `MONGO_DSN` environment variable, which the model uses to connect to the database.

 ## Built-in Models